briis/unifiprotect/README.md

 2. **RTSP Stream**

     The Integration uses the RTSP Stream as the Live Feed source, so this needs to be enabled on each camera.
-With the latest versions of Unifi Protect, the stream is enabled per default, but it is recommended to just check that this is done.
+With the latest versions of UniFi Protect, the stream is enabled per default, but it is recommended to just check that this is done.
 To check and enable the the feature
-    * open Unifi Protect and click on *Devices*
+    * open UniFi Protect and click on *Devices*
     * Select *Manage* in the Menu bar at the top
     * Click on the + Sign next to RTSP
     * Enable minimum 1 stream out of the 3 available.
-Unifi Protect will select the Stream with the Highest resolution
+UniFi Protect will select the Stream with the Highest resolution

 ![RTSP Settings](https://github.com/briis/unifiprotect/blob/master/images/setup_rtsp.png)